 literacy rates to the highest in the Caribbean.
 Their level of wealth looks dismal compared to United States and Canada, but perhaps we should be comparing them to other Caribbean nations.

 On vacation we met Cubans with relatives in the U.S.A. and kept in touch with them.
 We met one Cuban (from Brooklyn, New York) while in Quebec who told us he had visited home.
-He had married Puerto Rican.
+He had married a Puerto Rican.

 Some say Jon Alpert was naive, others biased and we can all agree limited.
 Jon focused on some particular locals, three brothers in in a rural area and the some others in Havana that he repeatedly visited.
 They still lack many things we take for granted, but citizens were able to criticize.
-Jon took his camera to a Tropicana performance which impressed my wife and I One set of scenes was about one of the famers he regularly had visited had had his larynx and we got to see a hole in his throat.
+Jon took his camera to a Tropicana performance which impressed my wife and I One set of scenes was about one of the farmers he regularly had visited had had his larynx removed and we got to see a hole in his throat.
 The doctor explained that had saved his life, but they could not afford a voice box.
 Jon on a subsequent trip was able to bring one and have the same doctor insert it opening up communication.

 For those who want to criticize Cuba they will find material.
 There was a lot of poverty Jon captured with his camera.
 Over the years one difference was that the same Cubans that had looked scrawny in the early years put on weight.
 Private businesses were opening up.